Ben-PH/tetanus/Musings.md

 binary... weird.

 I'm not entirely sure what's going on, I'm going to go back in commit history, see where things went different.

+#### Some moments later ####

+Well, it was just the fact that I moved the project into another directory.
+Once I changed the filepath of the project root to be the same as it was originall, everything was fine. getting an understanding so I can be in control of the FP rather than the other way round is low on my priority list.